Facebook logo

 What Are Dental Implants?

-The 4 Step Dental Implant Process
+The 4-Step Dental Implant Process

 More and more, people are discovering that dental implantation is a viable means of replacing their missing teeth.
-However, given that it requires a minimally invasive surgical procedure to insert the implants, you likely have some questions about how the process works.
+However, given that it requires a minimally invasive surgical procedure to insert the implants, you likely have some questions about how the dental implant process works.
 As part of our efforts to provide accurate and up-to-date information so you can feel comfortable about having implants placed, we’ve outlined some of the key details about the procedure.
 If you want to learn more, feel free to contact us to schedule a visit.

 Initial Consultation

 When you visit us for a consultation, it serves several purposes.
-For starters, it allows us to assess the condition of your oral health to determine your eligibility for the implant procedure.
+For starters, it allows us to assess the condition of your oral health to determine your eligibility for the dental implant procedure.
 This will include us taking X-ray images and Dr. Rottman measuring your jawbone density to ensure there is enough to support a dental implant.

 Although we’ve helped countless patients rebuild their smiles, we know it’s likely the first go-around for you, so we’ll take the time to guide you through every step of the process.
 While visiting, you’ll also be able to ask any questions you may have.